gwax/mtg_ssm/README.rst

 ~~~~~~~~~~~~~~~

 MTG JSON, which we use for card data doesn't always map 1-to-1 to cards in
 Deckbox.
-This means that data can lose its granularity in going from one form
+This means that data can lose granularity in going from one form
 to the other, or back.
+If you intend to use both native mtg-ssm spreadsheets
+and Deckbox, I encourage you to choose one to be authoritative and always
+export to the other; going back and forth is probably not a good idea.

 The following conversion issues are known to exist: